xansec/picoCTF/README.md

 3. Bring up a local copy of the picoCTF platform (`vagrant`)
     - This will take approximately 30-45 minutes based on your network speed as vagrant downloads a base virtual machine and all the components to install the platform.
 This is a one-time, upfront cost.
-Obligitory [xkcd][].
+Obligatory [xkcd][].

 [xkcd]:https://xkcd.com/303/